raythurman2386/Notes/LambdaNotes/JavaScript Fundamentals/JS3.md

-THIS Keyword
+THIS Keyword - A pronoun to use in place of an object

 4 Principles
   --When in the global scope, the value of 'this' will be the window/console Object;

     function sayName(name){
       console.log(this);
       return name;
     }
     sayName("D'Artagnan");

-  --Whenever a function is called by a preceding dot, the object before that dot is this
+  --Implicit Binding - Whenever a function is called by a preceding dot, the object before that dot is this

     const myObj = {
       greeting: 'Hello';
       sayHello: function(name){